koinos/koinos-docs/docs/developers/guides/token.md

 ### The Koinos CLI

 If you haven't done so yet, download the Koinos CLI [here](https://github.com/koinos/koinos-cli/releases).
-Once you have the binary installed add a `.koinosrc` file to the same directory as the binary and include these parameters for the Harbiner testnet:
+Once you have the binary installed add a `.koinosrc` file to the same directory as the binary and include these parameters for the Koinos Harbinger testnet:

 ```
 connect https://harbinger-api.koinos.io